diet

 How to update your eating habits for a healthy spring

-The official start of spring is just a week away!
-If your diet has been off the rails since the holidays, don’t feel bad about it.
+Spring is officially here!
+If your diet has been a little bit off the rails since the holidays, don’t feel bad about it.
 Now’s the perfect time to spring clean your eating habits.
 Here are eight small hacks to make it even easier:

 1. Skip quick fixes

-Quick fixes, like detoxes, fad diets, and cleanses, won’t result in any lasting weight loss.
+Quick fixes, like detoxes, fad diets, and cleanses, won’t result in any lasting results when it comes to health and fitness.
 Depriving yourself isn’t healthy, either, and usually backfires.
 Remember that you’re better off with slow, steady, and sustainable.
-Focus on eating whole foods and never cut out entire food groups.
+Focus on eating whole foods and avoid cutting out entire food groups.

-One of the best things about spring is all the fresh fruits and vegetables.
+One of the best things about spring is all the fresh fruits and vegetables that are now in season.
 Load up on asparagus, rhubarb, green peas, lettuce, and strawberries.
-Use produce to reacquaint yourself with a lighter, fresher diet.
+Use produce to reacquaint yourself with a lighter, fresher, and healthier diet.

 Trying to eat more mindfully is helpful when you’re trying to be healthier.
 Not only does mindful eating help tune you into your body’s hunger cues, but it also helps you to make wiser decisions.
 Concentrate more on what you’re eating and if you’re really hungry at that moment.

 Now’s the time to cut back on alcohol if you’re trying to change your eating habits.
-Alcohol has no nutritional benefits, and it may cause you to make less healthy food choices.
+Why?
+Alcohol has no nutritional benefits, and it may cause you to make less healthy food choices in the long-term.
 That being said, you can definitely consume alcohol in moderation and still be healthy.

-Eating healthier takes work.
+Eating healthier takes some planning and work.
 But putting in the effort to cook for yourself is worth it.
 Be sure to set aside time to do meal prep once or twice a week.
-Cook meals that include lean proteins, complex carbs, and at least three different vegetables for the week ahead.
+Cook meals that include lean proteins, complex carbs, and at least a few different vegetables for the week ahead to set yourself up for success.

 Very few Americans eat the recommended five to thirteen servings of fruits and vegetables daily.
-To make this goal easier to achieve, eat at least one veggie-based meal per day, like a big salad.
+To make this goal easier to achieve, eat at least one veggie-based meal per day, like a big salad or a stir-fry — this will help you reach your health and fitness goals and ensure your body is getting vital nutrients that it needs.

 Fuel your body thoughtfully